elkhorn-heavy/walkthroughs/overthewire/natas/level_10.md

 ## Step-by-Step Solution

-Clicking on the `View sourcecode` link does indeed show the source code for the webpage.
-The passwords are censored, but the logic for the page is shown:
+Clicking the `View sourcecode` link does indeed show the source code for the web page.
+The passwords are censored, but the PHP code for the page is shown:

 ![Index Source Code](images/level_10/01_index_source_code.png)

-This is PHP code.
-With a little formatting and commenting it becomes clearer what is going on:
+Some formatting and comments help to understand what this PHP code is doing:

 ```php
 // Initialize the "$key" variable to the empty string.